basejumpa/basejumpa.github.io/docs/blog/2024-08-WePosture/index.rst

     Balance board with top side made of glass waiting and 1k Resistors waiting to get to the four HX711 amplifiers of in the circuit.

+UI/UX:

+Create image Create a screenshot from a web application created with ant design based on the hand drawing I provided.

+You can see the outlines of a left foot and a right foot from top.
+Each is standing on a plate, illustrated as a rectangle.
+In the middle there is in black+white the optimal center of gravity of the person who's feet we see projected onto the floor the person is standing.
+We the actual projected center of gravity as a circle with blue outline and a pie chart in the middle.
+The left sector of the pie chart is red, the right one is green.
+In maritime colors the left (larboard, aka port) is red, the right (starboard) is green.
+We see, in red, another pie chart with a red outline and the same in green, last one on the right.
+Those are the projected center of gravity of each of the feet.
+Both feed-center-of-gravities (more exact the projections of them) are combined to the one with the blue outline.

 .. figure:: _figures/prototype_1/sketch_ui_ux.png

     Sketch on UI/UX